 The Michael R. Gray Funeral Home in Morehead is caring for all arrangements.

-To send flowers to Dr. Jack D. Ellis' family, please visit our floral section.
+To send flowers to Dr. Jack D. Ellis' family, please visit our floral store.